kadirpekel/seal/README.md

 ### Variables

-Variables in "seal" are defined using names starting with a lower case letter and a `$` sign, like `$my_var`.
+Variables in SEAL are defined using names starting with a lower case letter and a `$` sign, like `$my_var`.
 When a variable is defined, the value of the assigned expression is stored in the scratch space, using an auto-incremented index to denote where it's saved.
 Variables can be used in expressions, assigned new values, and passed as function arguments.

 To refer to a variable, use its name starting with a `$` sign.
 The compiled code will then load the value from scratch space by using the indexed value.